 - We had received additional HUD grant partnership funding $66,000 [FY2013], $120,000 [FY2014] , which allows for improved education outreach and staffing to affirmatively furthering fair housing education in Waterloo, in conjunction with Iowa Civil Rights Commission;

-- We have recovered over half a million dollars in economic relief for our complainants over the last several months [as of early 2012]—this is at least a 5000% increase over the last decade leading up to June 2010.
+- As of today (since 2010), we have recovered nearly two (2) million dollars in total economic relief for our complainants since this administration’s inception—this is more collected since the inception of this agency.
 This increase is indicative of more robust communications between WCHR and community entities that are concerned about creating a culture of diversity inclusion in our city;

 - We continue to engage in meaningful education outreach discussions and activity, like participation in forums which focus on improved education delivery; criminal justice reform to improve the life chances of those with criminal record; as well as sexual and domestic violence reform.
-In fact, the Commission championed on February 10, 2014, the passing of Article B. Housing Protections for Victims of Domestic Violence, of Chapter 3, Human Rights, Title 5, Police Regulations.
-We engage in these type of policy changes and community discussions while ensuring that our primary WCHR tasks—complaint processing, charge resolutions—remain on target;
+In fact, the Commission championed on February 10, 2014, the passing of Article B. Housing Protections for Victims of Domestic Violence, of Chapter 3, Human Rights, Title 5, Police Regulations;

 - We developed and implemented for the first time in WCHR history the Human Rights Training Academy.
 It debuted July 2012 and was attended by 25 persons.
-The Training Academy accents the positive developments occurring in the community while educating the participant about WCHR’s history, structure, staffing levels, budget, enforcement work, etc.;
+The Training Academy accents the positive developments occurring in the community while educating the participant about WCHR’s history, structure, staffing levels, budget, enforcement work, etc. This work has now become a part of the city’s Resident Training Academy

 To Be Free At Last